aliaxam153/RL-ORBSLAM3/Integrate_MINOS_ORBSLAM3.md

 ![image](https://github.com/aliaxam153/ORB-SLAM3-on-Ubuntu-20.04-WSL/assets/146977640/3c7529a6-cc14-46bb-a538-d305e5365578)

 This will make the ROS publisher script and it will publish the ```color_.jpg``` onto a ROS topic.

+## Step 3) Subscribe Frames:

+ORB-SLAM3 ROS node subscribes to "/camera/image_raw" topic.
+Receives continuous stream of image data from MINOS simulator.

 The ORB-SLAM3 will link to this topic.

 > Camera Parameters for MINOS Environment:
 > The camera caliberation file in already added in the repo by the name ```Minos.yaml``` in ```/ORB_SLAM3/Examples/ROS/ORB_SLAM3/```.